-4.1.7 Remote Node Filter
+4.1.6 Remote Node Filter

 Use Menu 11.5 - Remote Node Filter to specify the filter set(s) to apply to the incoming and outgoing traffic between this remote node and the Prestige and to prevent certain packets from triggering calls.
-You can specify up to 4 filter sets separated by comma, e.g., 1, 5, 9, 12, in each of the filters field.
+You can specify up to 4 filter sets separated by comma, e.g., 1, 5, 9, 12, in each filter field.
 The default is no filters.

 Note that spaces are accepted in this field.
-For more information on defining the filters, see Chapter 9.
-The Prestige comes with a prepackaged filter set, NetBIOS\WAN, that blocks NetBIOS packets.
+For more information on defining the filters, see Chapter 8.
+The Prestige comes with a prepackaged filter set, NetBIOS_WAN, that blocks NetBIOS packets (call protocol filter = 1).
 You can include this in the call filter sets if you wish to prevent NetBIOS packets from triggering calls to a remote node.